-- congestion rents or other charges, - revenues stemming from the inter-transmission system operator compensation mechanism established under Article 13 of Regulation (EC) No 714/2009.
+- congestion rents or other charges, - -revenues stemming from the inter-transmission system operator compensation mechanism established under Article 13 of Regulation (EC) No 714/2009, as incorporated and adapted by the Ministerial Council Decision 2011/02/MC-EnC and by Decision 2013/01/PHLG.

-In deciding to allocate costs across borders, the economic, social and environmental costs and benefits of the projects in the Member States concerned and the possible need for financial support shall be taken into account.
+In deciding to allocate costs across borders, the economic, social and environmental costs and benefits of the projects in the Contracting Parties and Member States concerned and the possible need for financial support shall be taken into account.